Puppy potty training

 How to potty train my puppy if i live in a home with fenced in backyard?

-Living in a home with fenced in backyard is more fun to you and to your puppy also, it's viruses risk free.
+Living in a home with fenced in backyard is more fun and blessing to you and to your puppy also, it's viruses risk free.

 With a few steps you will be able to potty train your puppy within 24-48 hours just make sure not to use a leash on your puppy before reaches the age of 16 weeks old.

-Choose one spot located in any corner of your home backyard to be your puppy bathroom.
-Your puppy will learn to use this spot only through its life.
-It's best to use 2" x 4" x 4 feet wooden to create a framed spot so your puppy will know the limit of its bathroom border.
+Choose one spot located in any corner of your home backyard to be your puppy always bathroom.
+Your puppy will learn to use only this spot through its life.
+It's best to use four pieces of wood size 2" x 4" x 4 feet to create a shape of squared box so your puppy will know the limit of its bathroom border.

-Carry your puppy, open the backdoor, and walk toward his bathroom.
+Carry your puppy (No leash yet), open the backdoor, and walk toward his bathroom.
 Place him on the ground "inside the boxed in area you created", pet him firmly, speak to him with excitement and say go potty, and give him the same kind and size yummy treat again and then wait for him to do his business.

 As soon as he is completely done doing his business, pet him firmly, tell him how good he is and give him the last third treat.
 Carry your pup to inside the home, place him on the floor and tell him how good he was but Do NOT GIVE HIM ANOTHER TREAT.
 Never give your puppy any type of treats inside or outside the home just because you felt like to do so or because he learned how to set and stay etc.............
 The only time you give him a treat while he still inside the home is when you are about to take him out to potty when he is near by the inside of the back door "see step#2".

-When providing your puppy with too much treats will cause him not to eat his regular food as normal, will loose interest in potty trains learning, and you will mess up all the steps you used above to clean him.
+When providing your puppy with too much treats will cause him not to eat his regular food as normal, will loose interest in potty learning, and you will mess up all the steps you used above to get him/her clean.

 Good luck to you all